 - When we put our bodies through stress such as heavy weight lifting or exercise tiny micro tears occur in muscle.
-In non users the bodies natural testosterone repairs these tears and creates new and bigger fibers.
-Testosterone and other anabolic steroids essentially quicken this process so the fibers are repaired quicker and grow bigger.
+In non users the bodies natural testosterone repairs these tears and creates new and bigger fibres.
+Testosterone and other anabolic steroids essentially quicken this process so the fibres are repaired quicker and grow bigger.

 - Anabolic steroids stimulate production of growth hormone (GH) which in turn stimulates the production of IGF-1.
 IGF-1 has growth-promoting effects on almost every cell in the body especially skeletal muscle, cartilage and bone.

 - Intense exercise releases cortisol – the stress hormone, which breaks down muscle tissue.
 Anabolic steroids inhibit this breakdown resulting in an overall anabolic effect.

 - There is evidence that anabolic steroids may increase oxygen uptake and increase cardiac output as they increase the red blood count

 - Anabolic steroids may also improve athletic performance by increasing aggressive behaviour.

 A common perception is that as testosterone is a synthetic copy of your own bodies testosterone and therefore has no side effects whatsoever.